metagenlab/zhodiag/README.md

 * fastq_1 and fastq_2: full path to R1 and R2 reads.
 * group: variable used in final plots.
 You will need at least two groups for the plots to work.
 A "control" group is useful.

 3. Edit `nextflow.config` with parameters of choice.
-The current config works, so you should *not need to change anything*.
+The current config works, so you should have **no need to change anything**.
-Minimap2 to fpv (fungi/protozoa/virus from refseq).
-Minimap2 to pandb currently not working (due to duplicated headers).
-Kraken to fpv and/or bacteria.
+Minimap2 using a reference fasta of your choice.
+Currently, the pandb fasta needs fixing so this one will not work (due to duplicated headers).
+Therefore, for now, I have set the ref fasta to the fpv one.
+If a reference annotation is provided, plots will be generated.

 4. Run (with -resume if re-launching):